Manka-Mohamet/solo/README.md

 one of them is ``Robert Nystrom`` who is one of the google engineers who designed and created `dart` language, he also created many languages on his own,

-One of them is [wren](https://wren.io/)
+One of fun languages that he create is [wren](https://wren.io/)

 His blog post and book he talked about different parsing techniques for generating ASTs and bytecode.

-Thanks again for providing free educational resources.
+Thanks again for providing Free Educational Resources.

 # End

-You can learn the syntex of language in doc/ directory.
+You can learn the syntex of The language in doc/ directory.

-Also if you want to contribute and have fun adding feature to this project you are welcome contact [@abdulrahman](abdulrahman.muhammad.omar.201@gmail.com). and read the [contribute](https://github.com/Betricks/sola/blob/main/CONTRIBUTING.md)
+Also if you want to contribute and have fun adding features to this project you are welcome contact [A/Man](https://wa.link/0gaepx) and read the [contribute](https://github.com/Betricks/sola/blob/main/CONTRIBUTING.md)

-In the end i am student at `Hormuud university` foculty of computer science and information technology.
+In the End i am student at `Hormuud university` foculty of computer science and information technology.